IVAs and County Court Judgments (CCJ)

-What is a CCJ?A County Court Judgement (CCJ) can be applied for by any creditor you owe money to.
-This simply means you will have to repay this particular debt directly to the Court, who can ask that it is paid in full immediately, or over a period of time.
-This CCJ is also recorded on your credit file for 6 years from the date it is issued.
+What is a CCJ?A County Court Judgment (CCJ) can be applied for by any creditor you owe money to.
+This is a judgment ordering you to repay a particular debt.
+This judgment can order you to pay the debt in full immediately, or over a period of time.
+A CCJ is also recorded on your credit file for 6 years from the date it is issued.

 What if I have an Attachment of Earnings in place?An Attachment of Earnings is when your creditors receive an amount of the money you owe automatically from your wages, when you are paid each month.

 If you have an IVA, normally the Attachment of Earnings will be removed.
 This is because your creditors can only receive repayments from you via your IVA agreement.

 Can Charging Orders be included in an IVA?An IVA cannot include a Charging Order or overturn it but it can prevent any future Charging Orders being issued against you, by your creditors.

 A Charging Order will turn an unsecured debt into a secured one.
 If a Charging Order is granted before an IVA, an IVA will not be able to overturn the Charging Order.